‘This Is Us’ Stars And Creators Tease Final Season One Episodes [Spoilers]

 In an interview with Entertainment Weekly, Fogelman hints that it is a “beautiful hour of television” and that “the actors and directors…just crushed it”.

-Series star Milo Ventimiglia even got in on the fun by tweeting this photo, giving us all a well-written excuse note if we need to miss work/school tomorrow in order to take it all in:
+Series star Milo Ventimiglia even got in on the fun by tweeting this photo, giving us all a well-written excuse note if we need to miss work/school tomorrow to take it all in.

 Just in case you need a note after tonight's episode of #ThisIsUs. #PapaPearsonLovesYou.
 Tonight 9/8c on @nbc.
 MV pic.twitter.com/y8FwTGMlLS